Architecture, Dataset and Model-Scale Agnostic Data-free Meta-Learning: Experiments

-as the architecture of all pre-trained models and the meta model, the same as regular meta-learning works\cite{finn2017model,chen2020variational,liu2020adaptive,wang2019simpleshot}.
+\textbf{Implementation details.}\ We take Conv4 as the architecture of all pre-trained models and the meta model, the same as regular meta-learning works\cite{finn2017model,chen2020variational,liu2020adaptive,wang2019simpleshot}.
 We take one-step gradient descent to perform fast adaptation for both meta training and testing.
 More implementation details are provided in \cref{app:implementationdetails}.

 \textbf{Results.}\ \cref{tab:dfmeta5way} shows the results for 5-way classification on CIFAR-FS and MiniImageNet under the scenario of SS.
 For CIFAR-FS, our method outperforms the best baseline by $9.56\%$ and $17.62\%$ for 1-shot and 5-shot learning, respectively.
 For MiniImageNet, our method outperforms the best baseline by $6.92\%$ and $13.64\%$ for 1-shot and 5-shot learning, respectively.
 The results show that random initialization is insufficient to perform fast adaptation.
 Simply averaging and OTA perform worse because: i) they fuse models layer-wise, but each pre-trained model are trained to solve different tasks, thus lacking the precise correspondence in parameter space; ii) they lack meta-learning objectives so that the fused model can not generalize well to new unseen tasks.
 DRO also performs not better due to the small number of pre-trained models.
 DRO trains a neural network to predict the meta initialization, thus requiring a relatively large number of pre-trained models as training resources.
 Our proposed method performs best because we leverage the fruitful underlying data knowledge contained in each pre-trained model instead of focusing on parameter space.
 We perform pseudo episode training with meta-learning objectives, thus learning to adapt fast to new unseen tasks with few labeled data.